-Climate finance and DRR amounts should not be aggregated as some disbursements have multiple co-benefits and are marked for multiple environmental impacts.
-For the data and methodology behind these numbers see pages 14-17.
+Climate finance, DRR and agriculture amounts should not be aggregated as some disbursements have multiple co-benefits and are marked for multiple environmental impacts.
+For the data and methodology behind these numbers see pages 15-17.

 MOZAMBIQUE, CLIMATE CHANGE AND THE UN FRAMEWORK CONVENTION ON CLIMATE CHANGE (UNFCCC)